What defines a Criminal Record in Nebraska?

 Nebraska History and Accuracy of Criminal Records

-The accuracy of the data of criminal records depends on the record keeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
+The accuracy of the data of criminal records depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
 Nebraska criminal records archives usually tend to go back as far as the 1970s.
 Criminal and arrest data are centralized and compiled into an organized database much like we use today.
-Accuracy was more commonly affected by human error in the past.
+Accuracy was more commonly affected by the human error in the past.
 In the 1990s the quality and accuracy of record keeping improved exponentially due to the advent of the computer, so the information provides on StateRecords.org will vary from person to person.

 Nebraska Megan’s Law

 Megan's Law is the term for state laws that create and keep up a sex offender registry, which provides information on registered sex offenders to the public.
 The first Megan's Law appeared after the rape and murder of 7-year-old New Jersey resident Megan Kanka by a sex offender who lived in the girl's own neighborhood.
 Soon after passage of this first Megan's Law, the federal government requires all states to set up sex offender registries and offer the public with information about those registered.
-A person must register , as of January 1, 1997 to plead guilty or found guilty of any crime(s) requiring registration; is on probation or parole or incarcerated for any of the crimes requiring registration; is released from incarceration, parole, probation for any of the crimes requiring registration; moves into the state of Nebraska having pleaded guilty or been found guilty of any offense that is substantially equal to the crimes requiring registration in Nebraska, also if the offender has moved to Nebraska from another state which requires registration.
+A person must register , as of January 1, 1997, to plead guilty or found guilty of any crime(s) requiring registration; is on probation or parole or incarcerated for any of the crimes requiring registration; is released from incarceration, parole, probation for any of the crimes requiring registration; moves into the state of Nebraska has pleaded guilty or been found guilty of any offense that is substantially equal to the crimes requiring registration in Nebraska, also if the offender has moved to Nebraska from another state which requires registration.